Overview of Diagnostic Radiology

 Rotations are completed at the Kingston General Hospital and Hotel Dieu Hospital and require active participation in organizing and presenting academic rounds, teaching undergraduate medical students and junior radiology trainees, and supervising junior residents.

 The pediatric radiology rotation consists of three blocks at the Hospital for Sick Children in Toronto.
 This is arranged by an inter-university affiliation agreement and occurs in the PGY-4 year.

 A research project is a compulsory component of our program.
 All residents must complete and present one project during their training.

-The fourth and final year is intended to be a broad based experience.
-Any remaining compulsory rotations will be completed and the remaining rotations are designated as junior staff rotations.
-These are intended to maximize the experience and exposure of trainees to radiology.
-There is an intense period of plain film interpretation.
-There is ample opportunity to be involved in special procedures or to broaden one's experience in an area of special interest.
+The final stage of residency (Transition to Practice) intended to be a consolidative experience, providing opportunities for residents to experience life as “junior staff”, complete any outstanding compulsory rotations, and shore up their knowledge in specific target areas.
+This stage includes an intense period of plain film interpretation as well as ample opportunity to be involved in special procedures or to broaden one's experience in an area of special interest.
 Depending on the degree of experience, knowledge and confidence, the trainee will work under supervision or independently with consultative support.

-Residents are evaluated throughout their training.
-Resident reviews are also conducted each Spring and Fall.
-Residents participate in the annual American College of Radiology In-Training Examination (for residents in the PGY3 and 4 year), and an annual OSCE examination.
+Residents are evaluated throughout their training, with resident assessments reviewed regularly by the program’s Competence Committee.
+Residents participate in the annual American College of Radiology In-Training Examination (for residents in the PGY-3 and 4 year) and an annual OSCE examination.